z-katas/arch-katas-dcc/quanta/npo-candidate.md

 ![Image](../images/np-candidate-quantum-worksheet.jpg)

 #### Top 3
-* **Availability** - The components in this quantum form the core operational aspect of the platform and must be available in multiple zones across USA.
+* **Feasibility (cost & time, in MVP)** - Since it is a green field project and quick market validation of the idea is paramount.
+Also, initial funding may be hard to come by.
 * **Scalability** - The components in this quantum form the core operational aspect of the platform and must be scalable to accommodate the capacity planned for the system.
 * **Data integrity** - Tracking candidate progress is a hard requirement and the operational data captured by the components in this quantum used by the system for analytics and reports.
 So, accuracy becomes important.
+* **Availability (Post MVP)**  - The components in this quantum form the core operational aspect of the platform and must be available in multiple zones across USA.

 #### Other Driving Characteristics

 * **Testability** - The components in this quantum hold policies and rules (such as incentive programs, registrations, mentor assignment rules, etc.) and must be testable easily.

 * **Interoperability** - The service APIs in this quantum would be used by external NPOs to integrate with the platform.
 So the API documentation becomes important.